Politics and International Relations Major

 - An interest in the interaction between governmental authorities and businesses.

-- Goals to deepen their understanding of micro and macro business activity in order to increase their employability overseas.
+- A desire to deepen their understanding of micro and macro business activity in order to increase their employability overseas.

-- A commitment to improving global global business practices through innovative strategies and projects.
+- A commitment to improving global business practices through innovative strategies and projects.

-What do you learn in the governance, policy and political economy major?
+What do you learn in the Politics and International Relations major?

-This business major contains a variety of courses to help you learn about global business and the systems that interact with business activity.
+This business major contains a variety of courses to help you learn about various aspects of political science, global business and economy and the systems that interact with business activity.

-- Policy: Through courses in politics you’ll learn about how policy is debated, drafted and implemented, as well as the implications of policy for global business.
+- Policy: Through courses in politics you’ll learn about how policy is debated and implemented, develop skills to politically analyse the implications of policy for equity and sustainability as well as the implications of policy for global business.

 - Government: We offer a range of courses in systems of politics and how governments operate.
-You will consider the meaning of power and how the state exercises its authority in the business sector through policy.
+You will consider the meaning of power and how the state exercises its authority within and through the business sector and broader economy.

-- Political Economy: Some of your business and politics courses will focus on the economy as a system, and its relationship to law, customs and government.
+- Political Economy: Some of your business and politics courses will explore the intersection of political and economic dynamics and their relationships to law, customs, sustainability and government.

 Which degrees include this major?